stefipreda/Earley-Parser/README.md

 # Earley-Parser
-An implementation of the Earley that uses a toy grammar
+An implementation of the Earley that uses an ambiguous toy grammar